 I thought I had the ideal business plan and it was going to make me rich.
 Not everything goes exactly as planned though.
 In the end, I didn’t make much money with that first website, but I did learn some valuable lessons and discovered a new sub-niche to focus on instead.

 Since then I have gradually expanded to various other niches.
 These websites have had their ups and downs.
 I’ve even gone through periods when they were making enough for me to work on them full time.
-During one of those times I looked into the benefits of incorporating in Canada but decided it wasn’t right for me at the time.
 Unfortunately online income can be quite unstable.

 Still, these websites have served me well and brought in some nice income.
 Even when I’m not working on them, the commission checks keep showing up.
 It definitely adds some financial flexibility.